Abdulla-Almarzooqi/highway_safety_monitoring/README.md

 1. Install the Cityscapes dataset [from this link](https://www.cityscapes-dataset.com/downloads/).
 Choose the download option `leftImg8bit_trainvaltest.zip (11GB)`.

+2. Install the `yolo11x.pt` model using [this direct link](https://github.com/ultralytics/assets/releases/download/v8.3.0/yolo11x.pt).

-2. To run the system with all models, run the notebook `scene-description-all-models.ipynb`, which can be found under the folder `normal_implementation`.
+3. To run the system with all models, run the notebook `scene-description-all-models.ipynb`, which can be found under the folder `normal_implementation`.

-3. To run the agentic system, use the files under the folder `agentic_implementation/scene_description` in your CrewAI directory (Note: make sure to name the CrewAI directory `scene_description`).
+4. To run the agentic system, use the files under the folder `agentic_implementation/scene_description` in your CrewAI directory (Note: make sure to name the CrewAI directory `scene_description`).

+5. Before executing the code, make sure to adjust the paths accordingly to match your local environment.

 *Note: The evaluation for this system was conducted manually.*